HoudaChairi/Python_for_Data_Science/README.md

 # 📊 Python_for_Data_Science 🚀

-  Python piscine to get familiar with the tools needed in AI/Data science, Let's dive in! 🌟
+  Python piscine to get familiar with the tools needed in AI/Data science...
+Let's dive in! 🌟

 ## 🔰 Module 00 - Python Basics
 Introduction to Python fundamentals and basic programming concepts: